 - You have evidenced all your knowledge, skills and behaviours, and your portfolio is signed off by your line manager and KnowledgeBrief.

-- You have achieved your off the job hours.
+- You have achieved your off-the-job hours.

 The timeline is as follows: